liyih/yolov7_tensorrt_ros/README.md

 # Yolov7_Tensorrt_ROS

-This project provides a detailed tutorial for how to use yolov7 in ROS.
-Please find the total user guide ./yolov7_tensorrt_ros/使用教程.pdf.
+This project provides a detailed tutorial for how to use yolov7 in ROS based on the acceleration of tensorrt.

+Please find the Chinese user guide ./yolov7_tensorrt_ros/使用教程.pdf.

 # Acknowledge